Dipladenia Plant Care: How to Grow The Other Red Mandevilla

 Dipladenia Rio plants are bushy plants characterized by small, pointy green leaves with a slight, gloss-like sheen to them and are a shade of deep green.

-It also has smaller, tube-shaped flowers in comparison to Mandevilla flowers that blooms in a range of colors from pink red to orange with a soft fragrance.
+It also has smaller, tube-shaped flowers in comparison to Mandevilla flowers.
+Blooms range from white flowers to pink and red with a soft fragrance.

 Light and Temperature

-Rock trumpet plants are not one to shy away from the full sun.
-However, in extremely hot climates they will benefit from some light shade over direct sunlight.
+Rock trumpet plants are not one to shy away from the full sun (6 hours of direct sunlight daily) and do not need high humidity.
+However, in extremely hot climates (70° degrees Fahrenheit plus), they will benefit from some light shade over direct sunlight.

 It is not a very cold hardy plant.
 It requires warmer nighttime temperatures ranging from 65° to 70° degrees Fahrenheit.